Biochar for Industrial Use

 Industrial uses for Biochar

-In this article, we look at possible uses of biochar for industrial applications.
-The chapter headigns are:
+In this article, we look at possible uses of biochar for industrial applications split into the following sections:

 |Biochars for air filtration|